 The services and activities tab on the Portal is our record of all services, activities and events delivered by MS Society groups throughout the UK.
 The information you add to the Portal about your services and activities is automatically published on our website.

-- Learn more in Using the Portal – How to guide
+- Learn more in the Portal User Guide

 Events risk management

 Whenever you add a new event, the Portal identifies whether it requires an events risk assessment, or is covered by our simplified events risk guidance.
 You will be asked to confirm that the appropriate level of risk management has been completed.